Upselling

 Upselling is a sales technique where a seller invites the customer to purchase more expensive items, upgrades, or other add-ons to generate more revenue.
 While it usually involves marketing more profitable services or products, it can be simply exposing the customer to other options that were perhaps not considered.

-(A different technique is cross-selling in which a seller tries to sell something else.)
+It is distinct from cross-selling, in which a seller tries to sell something else.
 In practice, large businesses usually combine upselling and cross-selling to maximize revenue.

 Upselling vs cross-selling

 Upselling is the practice in which a business tries to motivate customers to purchase a higher-end product, an upgrade, or an additional item in order to make a more profitable sale.
 For instance, a salesperson may influence a customer into purchasing the newest version of an item, rather than the less-expensive current model, by pointing out its additional features.

 A similar marketing technique is cross-selling, where the salesperson suggests the purchase of additional products for sale.
 For example, he might say "Would you like some ice cream to go with that cake?"
 Both techniques increase profits for businesses, but research has shown that upselling is generally more effective than cross-selling.